 A few weeks ago, our CEO, Sharon Goldberg, had the pleasure of speaking with Melinda Marks on ESG’s Women in Cybersecurity Podcast.
-They talked about getting into cybersecurity, struggles and challenges of breaking into cybersecurity, and advice and resources for those entering the space.
+They talked about being women in cybersecurity, the struggles & challenges of breaking into cybersecurity, & advice and resources for women in technology.

 Getting into Cybersecurity